lindakatcodes/lindakatdev/content/blog/nuxt-rss-feed.md

           id: url,
           link: url,
           description: post.blurb,
           // this is what we did in part two!
-Accessing that plain text
+Accessing that body text, that we converted into HTML
-          content: post.bodyPlainText,
+          content: post.bodyText,
         });
       });
     }, // this is the end of the create function